bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/BEP82.md

 ## Introduction

 Before implementing BEP82, many token-related transactions, such as token listing, minting, burning, can only be proposed by the token owner.
-The owner of any BEP2/BEP8  token can not be changed once the token is issued on Beacon Chain .
+The owner of any BEP2/BEP8  token can not be changed once the token is issued on BNB Beacon Chain .

-BEP82 introduced the changes related to the token owner who issued a token on Beacon Chain .
+BEP82 introduced the changes related to the token owner who issued a token on BNB Beacon Chain .
 It provides more convenience and flexibility for these transactions.

 ## Status